AnonKryptiQuz/ScriptoX/README.md

 # ScriptoX: SVG & PDF Creator with Embedded JavaScript

 **ScriptoX** combines two powerful functionalities: creating SVG and PDF files with embedded JavaScript code.
-Designed for educational and testing purposes, this suite enables users to generate files that demonstrate how embedded scripts can operate within SVG and PDF documents.
-It's especially useful for security researchers and developers looking to understand the implications of embedded scripts.
+Designed for educational and testing purposes, this tool enables the users to generate files demonstrating how embedded scripts can operate within SVG and PDF documents.
+It's useful for security researchers and developers looking to understand the implications of embedded scripts.
+(Not an XSS tool)

 ## **Features**